13 Top-Rated Campgrounds in Oregon

 Nearly 50 sites are available for tent camping at Silver Falls, and another 50 sites accommodate RVs with electrical hookups.
 Cabins and large group sites can also be reserved ahead of time.
 Showers, flushing toilets, and potable water are available throughout all camping loops.

 4. Little Crater Campground, Newberry Volcanic Monument

-Overlooking Paulina Lake within the Newberry Volcanic Monument of the Deschutes National Forest, the Little Crater Lake Campground offers land, water, and hot springs attractions.
+Little Crater Lake Campground overlooks Paulina Lake within the Newberry Volcanic Monument of the Deschutes National Forest.
+It offers land, water, and hot springs attractions.
 All 49 sites share a great view of Paulina Lake and the surrounding volcanic landscape, and while the water is a bit too cold for extended swims, it's a popular outlet for boating and fishing.

 Sites at Little Crater fill up quickly on warm-weather weekends.
 The trailhead for one of the best hot springs in Oregon is accessed at the end of the campground, and the roughly two-mile shoreline hike to Paulina Hot Springs is a scenic part of the endeavor.
 The campground has vault toilets and potable water available.